D1manPRO/backup-telegram-bot/README.md

   - `DEFAULT_CHAT_ID`: The Telegram chat ID where backups will be sent.
   - `DEFAULT_THREAD_ID`: Default thread ID for specific topics (set to `None` if not applicable).
   - `API_ID` and `API_HASH`: Telegram API credentials required for integrations such as file uploads.
-  - `SEND_ARCHIVE_ON_START`: A flag indicating whether to send an archive on bot startup.

 - **DATABASE SETTINGS**:
   - Set the database host, port, user, and password for MySQL backups.